csufeardir/Database_Dictionary_Handler/README.md

 ``` npm build ``` to install dependencies and
 ``` npm start ```   to start the application

+Before starting the application, insert your database connection string into /server/app.js file, in place of // INSERT YOUR KEY HERE //

 If it doesn't work, please try to install concurrently by ``` npm install -g concurrently ``` or run ``` npm install ``` on server and client directories manually.

 ![Application Screenshot](https://imgur.com/ibGjdmN.png)